 Bald-faced hornets invade businesses, too.
 Loading bays, store entrances, and unscreened vents provide easy access to supermarkets and warehouses.
 School playground equipment also offers plenty of nesting sites.
-Candy wrappers, soda spills, and other sweets attract bald-faced hornets to cafeterias and kitchens.
+Candy wrappers, soda spills, and other sweets attract bald-faced hornets to cafeterias, kitchens, and outdoor dining areas.

 Signs of a Bald-faced Hornet Infestation

 - Swarms – If you see bald-faced hornets swarming around a dumpster or garbage can, odds are good there’s a colony nearby.

 - Nests – Made from a gray papery material, the pests’ football-shaped nests may appear on siding, support pillars, soffits, and trees around homes.

 - Noise – Bald-faced hornets make buzzing sounds when flying in and out of a nest.
 Hearing these noises from a wall void or crawl space indicates a serious issue.